 - Nature, scope, and adequacy of existing child, family and related social services.

-Since the CFSP process began in 1994, there have been four complete five-year cycles (FYs 1995 - 1999, FYs 2000 - 2004, FYs 2005 - 2009, and FYs 2010 - 2014).
-Each year, an Annual Progress Services Report (APSR) has been filed updating the progress made on the plan.
-VDSS has coordinated the CFSP with the Child and Family Services Review (CFSR) and subsequent program improvement plan (PIP) in order to improve the child welfare system in the State.
-For the first time, the CFSP incorporates the Federal CFSR statewide assessment as well.
+Since the CFSP process began in 1994, there have been five complete five-year cycles (FYs 1995 - 1999, FYs 2000 - 2004, FYs 2005 - 2009, FYs 2010 - 2014, and FYs 2015 - 2019).
+Each year, an Annual Progress Services Report has been filed updating the progress made on the plan.
+VDSS has coordinated the CFSP with the Child and Family Services Review (CFSR) and subsequent program improvement plan in order to improve the child welfare system in the State.